-The Committee determined that Ms. Skeans' performance merited a 140 individual performance factor.
-The Committee recognized Ms. Skeans for providing strategic leadership in the Company's efforts to open 4,180 gross units in 2021 (including 3,057 in net-new units), resulting in the strongest year of development growth in Yum!'s history and a restaurant industry record.
-In addition, the Committee recognized Ms. Skeans for her leadership in driving the Company to a system sales growth increase of 13%, including 10% same-store sales growth and 6% net unit growth.
+The Committee determined that Ms. Skeans' performance merited a 135 individual performance factor.
+The Committee recognized Ms. Skeans for providing strategic leadership in the Company's efforts to open 4,560 gross units in 2022 (including 3,102 net-new units), resulting in the strongest year of development growth in YUM's history and a restaurant industry record - for the second consecutive year.
+In addition, the Committee recognized Ms. Skeans for her leadership in driving the Company to a system sales growth increase of 6%, including 4% same-store sales growth and 4% unit growth.

-The committee also commended Ms. Skeans for Fostering Unrivaled Culture and Talent by hiring and developing leaders, achieving best ever employee engagement results in a pandemic environment; and building a culture which promotes diversity and inclusion and our Recipe for Good through key internal and external initiatives, such as the Unlocking Opportunity Initiative and the Women's Foodservice Forum.
-Ms. Skeans' individual factor was combined with a team factor of 195 (discussed at page 41) to calculate her annual cash bonus.
+The Committee also commended Ms. Skeans for Fostering Unrivaled Culture and Talent by hiring and developing leaders and building a culture which promotes diversity and inclusion, via our Recipe for Good Growth and key internal and external initiatives, such as the Unlocking Opportunity Initiative and the Women's Foodservice Forum.
+In addition, Ms. Skeans was also recognized by the Committee for her leadership following the war in Ukraine and the subsequent decision by the Company to cease operations in Russia and move towards divesting the Russia business.
+Ms. Skeans' individual factor was combined with an earned team factor of 90 (discussed at page 52) to calculate her annual cash bonus.